Christian Arroyo Player Props: Red Sox vs. Twins

 - The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.

-- The Twins have a 3.59 team ERA that ranks third across all MLB pitching staffs.
+- The Twins have the third-ranked team ERA across all league pitching staffs (3.65).

-- Twins pitchers combine to give up 72 home runs (one per game), the fifth-fewest in baseball.
+- Twins pitchers combine to give up the sixth-fewest home runs in baseball (73 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.